Organizing for the holidays: What comes to mind when you think of the word holidays?

 Do you feel stressed out just hearing the word holidays?
 It doesn't have to be that way.
 Organizing for the holidays takes a little time, but it's well worth the effort.

-The typical big holidays celebrated in the U.S. are:
+The typical major holidays celebrated in the U.S. are:

 This list is not intended to be exhaustive, and applies only to the U.S. Additionally, people from many countries, cultures and faiths have other holidays they celebrate that are not included above.
 However, the principles of organizing for the holidays applies to all holidays.

-Regardless of whether you're celebrating, Halloween or Hanukkah, the tips on this page will help you with organizing for the holidays.
+Regardless of whether you're celebrating, Halloween or Hanukkah, or anything else, the tips on this page will help you with organizing for the holidays.

 Making clear-headed choices is hard when you're in the middle of the holiday rush.